-When evaluating susceptibility to cyber threats at colleges and universities-even at institutions with more mature cybersecurity programs-some common themes emerge: (1) significant endowment portfolios, research enterprises, and academic medical centers are high-value targets; (2) implementing entitywide protective measures can be complicated in the decentralized operating environments of some larger universities, where an assortment of IT systems that are not fully up-to-date or patched may exist; (3) cyber spending, staffing, and board expertise in the sector continue to lag commercial industries; (4) numerous privacy and security regulations need to be managed, including the Family Educational Rights and Privacy Act (FERPA), Health Insurance Portability and Accountability Act (HIPAA), Gramm-Leach-Bliley Act Safeguards Rule (GLBA), National Institute of Standards and Technology (NIST) Cybersecurity Framework, and the European Union's (EU's) General Data Protection Regulation (GDPR); and (5) users connecting to or working in the institution's systems from faculty, staff, and students to donors, grantors, and patients-are diverse and far-reaching.
+When evaluating susceptibility to cyber threats at NFPs, some common themes emerge: (1) many NFPs, particularly those with sensitive research, patient, and other data, are high-value targets; (2) implementing entity-wide protective measures can be complicated, especially in the distributed environments of certain non-governmental organizations (NGOs) and federated entities, where an assortment of IT systems that are not fully up-to-date or patched may exist; (3) cyber spending, staffing, and board expertise in the sector continue to lag commercial industries; (4) numerous privacy and security regulations may need to be managed, such as the Health Insurance Portability and Accountability Act (HIPAA), National Institute of Standards and Technology (NIST) Cybersecurity Framework, and the European Union's (EU's) General Data Protection Regulation (GDPR); and (5) stakeholders accessing or working in a NFP's systems can be diverse and far-reaching - beyond employees, these may include members, researchers, patients, volunteers, or others.

-While these users often make important financial and strategic contributions to the institutional mission, their wide-ranging interests, technical expertise, and levels of security awareness can make implementing cybersecurity protocols challenging.
-To mitigate these issues, institutions must be willing to embrace cuttingedge security solutions, including security awareness training, across multiple platforms.
-An October 2023 EDUCAUSE report2 indicated that although 90% of college and university respondents mandate security awareness training for employees, training design and frequency vary, and only 38% say it is effective or very effective.
+While these users often make important financial and strategic contributions to the NFP's mission, their wide-ranging interests, technical expertise, and levels of security awareness can make implementing cybersecurity protocols challenging.
+To mitigate these issues, organizations must be willing to embrace cutting-edge security solutions, including security awareness training, across multiple platforms.
+While higher education-focused, a recent EDUCAUSE survey1 indicated that although 90% of respondents mandate security awareness training for employees, training design and frequency vary, and only 38% say it is effective or very effective.
 Far fewer respondents indicated that students or other stakeholders are regularly trained or that individuals who fail phishing tests must undergo additional training.
-Respondents also noted that while training covers federal regulations such as FERPA and HIPAA, institutional privacy and data governance policies are often excluded.
+Respondents also noted that while training covers federal regulations such as HIPAA, the institutions' privacy and data governance policies are often excluded.
+In our experience, the broader NFP sector has similar struggles around training and security awareness.

-Institutions should ensure that security awareness programs are tailored to and deployed across stakeholder groups and incorporate means to measure and monitor effectiveness.
-Mapping the evolving requirements of multiple security and data governance frameworks to the institution's cybersecurity program-as well as educating and monitoring compliance of applicable stakeholders-is also essential.
+Organizations should ensure that security awareness programs are tailored to and deployed across stakeholder groups and incorporate means to measure and monitor effectiveness.
+Mapping the evolving requirements of multiple security and data governance frameworks to the organization's cybersecurity program-as well as educating and monitoring compliance of applicable stakeholders-is also essential.

-Colleges and universities can further enhance their cybersecurity protocols by:
+NFPs can further enhance their cybersecurity protocols by:

 - Narrowing the scope of access to secure systems.
-System access should be limited to those who truly need it.
-For example, visiting professors should not have remote access to an institution's network once their teaching or research assignment is complete. - Deploying, tailoring, testing, and refining baseline tactics.
+System access should be limited to those who truly need it - Deploying, tailoring, testing, and refining baseline tactics.
 This may mean more frequent vulnerability assessments and penetration testing, "red teaming" (which tests how the security team responds to various threats), and system backups, as well as refreshing incident response plans more regularly. - Developing a comprehensive response policy for ransomware.
-Institutions should have a firm stance on whether to pay-or not pay-ransom before systems are compromised.
-Purchasing ransomware insurance, if possible, is key to preparation, as is identifying who will make the ultimate payment decision if a breach occurs. - Establishing minimum cybersecurity standards for all vendors and other third parties with whom the institution does business, and regularly monitoring them.
-As a practical matter, those entities may also ask about the institution's cyber program. - Understanding third-party vendor risks associated with cloud-based systems that create new access points to sensitive data.
-Such vendors require regular vulnerability assessments, and their internal controls should have independent assurance from auditors through service organization controls (SOC) reports (which should be reviewed by the institution).
+Organizations should have a firm stance on whether to pay-or not pay-ransom before systems are compromised.
+Purchasing ransomware insurance, if possible, is key to preparation, as is identifying who will make the ultimate payment decision if a breach occurs. - Establishing minimum cybersecurity standards for all vendors and other third parties with whom the organization does business, and regularly monitoring them.
+As a practical matter, those entities may also ask about the organization's cyber program. - Understanding third-party vendor risks associated with cloud-based systems that create new access points to sensitive data.
+Such vendors generally require regular vulnerability assessments, and their internal controls should have independent assurance from auditors through service organization controls (SOC) reports (which should be reviewed by the organization).